GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Analysis

 We adopt the standard assumptions of \niib/\niia$=2.94$ (e.g. \citealt{dojc23}) and \oiiib/\oiiia$=2.98$ (e.g. \citealt{dimi07}) for each fit.
 The ratio \siia/\siib is a strong tracer of electron density, and is restricted to a range of $\sim0.55-1.45$, assuming $T_e=10^4$\,K (e.g., \citealt{leti11,dell20}).
 Due to the low spectral resolution, we model \oiilow as a single Gaussian.

+For the R2700 spectra, we allow each line to contain a narrow and broad model component at different redshifts ($z_{\rm N}$ for all narrower components, and $z_{\rm B}$ for all broader components).
+This represents a two-zone model, where the narrow emission originates from core galaxies and the broad component may originate from nearby tidal features or outflows.
+This assumption is inspected further in Section \ref{r2700spx} and Appendix \ref{r2700mom}.

+To allow for the suppression of \oiiiab and other forbidden lines in high-density environments (see Section \ref{blrsec}), we separate the FWHM values of the Balmer lines (\ha and \hb) from the other lines.
+That is, we fit four FWHM values (in km\,s$^{-1}$) for each extracted spectrum: the narrow and broad FWHMs for the Balmer lines, and the narrow and broad FWHMs for the other lines.
+We account for the effect of the spectral resolving power on each linewidth when calculating each FWHM in the R2700 spectrum by adding the modeled intrinsic linewidth and instrumental line spread function (LSF\footnote{As recorded in the JWST documentation; \url{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-dispersers-and-filters}}) in quadrature.

-The line widths of the R100 fits are set using the fiducial line spread function (LSF\footnote{As recorded in the JWST documentation; \url{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-dispersers-and-filters}}; i.e., each line is assumed to be unresolved in velocity space).
+The line widths of the R100 fits are set using the fiducial LSF (i.e., each line is assumed to be unresolved in velocity space).
 Previous investigations using the micro-shutter assembly (MSA) on NIRSpec have found that the true LSF is narrower than the fiducial profile (e.g., \citealt{degr24,jone24}).
 This is due to the fact that the fiducial spectral resolving power curve was derived assuming a uniformly lit MSA slit (width $0.2''$), while many targets did not fill the slit.
 However, the IFU constructs data cubes using an image slicer with a narrower width ($0.1''$), so the fiducial LSF should be appropriate for our analysis.
 Regardless, the LSF-deconvolved width of the R100 lines is not used in this work.
 Future works will investigate the LSF of the IFU in more detail.

-For the R2700 spectra, we allow each line to contain a narrow and broad model component at different velocities ($z_1$ for the narrower component, and $z_2$ for the broader component), resulting in low residuals.
-This represents a two-zone model, where the narrow emission originates from core galaxies and the broad component may originate from nearby tidal features or outflows.
-This assumption is inspected further in Section \ref{r2700spx} and Appendix \ref{r2700mom}.

-To allow for the suppression of \oiiiab and other forbidden lines in high-density environments (see Section \ref{blrsec}), we separate the FWHM values of the Balmer lines (\ha and \hb) from the other lines.
-That is, we fit for four FWHM values (in km\,s$^{-1}$) for each extracted spectrum: the narrow and broad FWHMs for the Balmer lines, and the narrow and broad FWHMs for the other lines.
-We account for the effect of the spectral resolving power on each linewidth when calculating each FWHM in the R2700 spectrum.